Talos6/AIPI540-Fruit/README.md

 # AIPI540-Fruit

 ## Description
-This repository contains the code for the AIPI540-Fruit project.
-The project aims to classify different types of fruits using machine learning techniques.
+The project aims to classify different types of fruits and provide a user interface that accepting any fruit image to be predicted.

 ## Author
 Xinyue(Yancey) Yang